pymeshtool

 - query_idx(coord, *, threshold=0.0, vertices=None)

 Get indices in proximity to a given coordinate.
+If the threshold value is less than or equal to zero, the closest vertex is returned.

 - Parameters: